Ginger421/Ecommerce-Backend-13/README.md

 * [Questions](#questions)

 ## Installation
 1. Clone the repo to your machine.
 2. Open a terminal and run npm install.
 3. Start MySQL with mysql -u root -p.
 Then enter your mysql password.
 Run source db/schema.sql to generate your database.
 When you are finished generating the database, enter quit to quit MySQL.
 4. Run npm run seed to seed your data.
-5. Npm start will start the application then open insomnia and run the routes.

 ## Usage
 To use the application, open Insomnia and then navigate to your reporun npm start in the terminal.
+Now you can test the routes in Insomnia.

 Get request to return all tags.
 ![image](https://user-images.githubusercontent.com/101539821/192672787-7d1429d5-d52e-4aed-b821-4859f3e3464c.png)